-The system provides visual, audible and tactile alerts of a possible collision, and stops if the collision is avoided.

-▶ Take appropriate action to prevent a collision (apply the brakes, change
+The system provides visual, audible and tactile alerts of a possible collision, and stops if the collision is avoided. ► Take appropriate action to prevent a collision (apply the brakes, change lanes, etc.) Visual Alerts Head-up Warning Lights\

-At system's earliest collision alert stage, you can change the distance (Long/ Normal/Short) between vehicles at which alerts will come on through the driver information interface or the audio/information screen setting options.
+At system's earliest collision alert stage, you can change the distance (Long/ Normal/Short) between vehicles at which alerts will come on through MID setting options.